rahmed-dev/nextstack-erp/docs/epics/epic-2-money-cockpit-receivables-view.md

 **Acceptance Criteria:**

 **Given** I open the Sales Invoices list
 **When** I filter by client, document status (Draft, Submitted, Cancelled), payment status (Unpaid, Partially Paid, Paid, Overdue), date range, or amount range
-**Then** the list updates to show only invoices that match those filters
+**Then** the list updates to show only invoices that match those filters **And** all filters are auto-derived from the sales_invoice DocType metadata via `listing.filters`, leveraging the metadata-driven listing system
-**And** I can combine multiple filters (for example, a specific client and “Unpaid” and a given date range)
+**And** I can combine multiple filters (for example, a specific client and "Unpaid" and a given date range) **And** I can save frequently-used filter combinations as saved views when `listing.saved_views_enabled: true`

 **Given** I open the Purchase Invoices list
 **When** I apply similar filters for vendor, document status, payment status, date range, or amount range